bbheb/bbheb.github.io/Garrett_BiblicalHebrew/Hebrew keyboard/README.md

 # Instructions

 Note: This keyboard is for [Keyman](https://keyman.com/) app on iOS and android.
-If you need to type on Mac or Win, please follow the instruction:
+If you need to type on Mac or Win, please follow the instructions:
 - [install the Hebrew (SIL) keyboard on Win](https://youtu.be/vCKhVxT0oTY)
 - [install the Hebrew (SIL) keyboard on Mac](https://youtu.be/LN7S15-Un7s)